rcz87/crypto-api/replit.md

 # Overview

-This project delivers an institutional-grade perpetual futures trading data gateway for SOL-USDT-SWAP, featuring an 8-layer SharpSignalEngine.
-It provides advanced derivatives trading intelligence, including real-time whale detection, smart money analysis, and GPT integration, prioritizing institutional trading standards with target response time <200ms (tested avg 250ms) and high data accuracy.
-Key capabilities include 16 API endpoints for comprehensive market analysis, order flow, smart money concepts, and real-time data, complemented by a professional UI with TradingView and Binance-style market depth charts.
-The business vision is to provide unparalleled trading intelligence and become a leading data provider for institutional and high-tier retail traders, with the ambition to compete in institutional-grade trading, serving both retail traders and hedge funds.
+This project provides an institutional-grade perpetual futures trading data gateway for SOL-USDT-SWAP, powered by an 8-layer SharpSignalEngine.
+It offers advanced derivatives trading intelligence, including real-time whale detection, smart money analysis, and GPT integration, aiming for institutional trading standards with a target response time of <200ms and high data accuracy.
+The system features 16 API endpoints for comprehensive market analysis, order flow, and real-time data, complemented by a professional UI with TradingView and Binance-style market depth charts.
+The business vision is to become a leading data provider for institutional and high-tier retail traders, delivering unparalleled trading intelligence.

 # User Preferences